Freely-Given-org/Biblelator/Documentation/Installation.md

             unzip the file in the BiblelatorFiles folder (then remove -master from the folder name).
     Either way, you should end up with a new folder called Biblelator inside your BiblelatorFiles folder from step #3.

-6. A note about the Biblelator development version:
-    If you installed the Biblelator program files using git clone in #5 above, you have the option of using the master (stable) version, or the later development version.
-    The development version is likely to have more features, and at any point in time, might have more or less bugs.
-If you want to do this, use: git checkout development

 7. Install OpenScriptures HebrewLexicon.